Citymonstret/Jenkins4J/README.md

 ```java
 final Jenkins jenkins = Jenkins.newBuilder().withPath("https://your.jenkins.path/").build();
 ```

+If you need to authenticate against the Jenkins server, use the `withBasicAuthentication` method in the Jenkins builder

 Using this instance, you can fetch the master node, available jobs, specific job information and/or specific build information.